AthiraThulasi/JavaLearningJournal/27_Constructors/README.md

 2. public class Student {    // Student is the class name
 3.
 4.      int age;         // variables created inside the class → instance variables - stored in Heap memory
-5.      int rollNumber;  // instance variables are properties of class
+5.      int rollNumber;  // instance variables are properties of class // cannot be static
-6. String name;
+6. String name;     // instance variables are assigned with default values, if not initialized
 7.
 8.     public Student(String name, int age, int rollNumber) {
 10.        this.name = name;